 The hypothalamus is located in the brain.
-It produces hormones that control the other structures in the endocrine system.
+It produces hormones that control the other structures in the endocrine system, including the pituitary gland.
 The amount of these regulating hormones stays about the same, but the response by the endocrine organs can change as we age.

 The pituitary gland is located just below (anterior pituitary) or in (posterior pituitary) the brain.
 This gland reaches its maximum size in middle age and then gradually becomes smaller.
 It has two parts:

 - The back (posterior) part stores hormones produced in the hypothalamus.

 - The front (anterior) part produces hormones that affect growth, the thyroid gland (TSH), adrenal cortex, ovaries, testes, and breasts.

 The thyroid gland is located in the neck.
 It produces hormones that help control metabolism.
 With aging, the thyroid may become lumpy (nodular).
 Metabolism slows over time, beginning at around age 20.
 Because thyroid hormones are produced and broken down (metabolized) at the same rate, thyroid function tests are most often still normal.
 In some people, thyroid hormone levels may rise, leading to an increased risk of death from cardiovascular disease.

 The parathyroid glands are four tiny glands located around the thyroid.
 Parathyroid hormone affects calcium and phosphate levels, which affect bone strength.
 Parathyroid hormone levels rise with age, which may contribute to osteoporosis.